bazaarvoice/bv-android-sdk/Apps/README.md

 These apps are meant to show you some of what can be done with the Bazaarvoice SDK and the best-implementation practices for doing these things.
 All of the code relevant to the SDK has been put in a file called _BazaarFunctions.java_ so you can find what you are looking for more easily.

+Note: Using a static class to wrap these SDK calls is not a preferred practice.
+This is just here to make it easy to use these examples as a reference.

 **Important**: Review submission takes at least 15 minutes to get through moderation.
 If you want to make sure your reviews are being submitted correctly, wait a bit and check https://workbench.bazaarvoice.com.
 A response with no errors does not necessarily mean that any media has been attached correctly.

 Running the Apps